gravicappa/shen-js/doc/web.md

     (module.use [maths defstruct])

+## Initialization file
+You can create `.init.shen` file which is loaded on startup. `module.add-path` can be added there.

 ## Deploying Shen-js repl
 To simply deploy Shen-js repl copy the following files/directories to some place in your webroot: